-(Including impact of excess Maintenance of Effort on participation targets) Source: January 2016 WorkFirst Performance Chartbook
+(Including impact of excess Maintenance of Effort on participation targets) Source: WorkFirst Performance Chartbook as of September 2016

 See section V. for information on Supplemental State Programs

 V. Potential New Sources of Maintenance of Effort and Progress Obtaining Additional Maintenance of Effort